nersent/qpace/examples/pine/README.md

 ### Prerequisites

-Please, ensure you have [Node.js](https://nodejs.org/) 18 or higher installed.
+Ensure you have [Node.js](https://nodejs.org/) 18 or higher installed.
 You can check your Node.js version with:

 ```bash
 node -v